ourhimalayas/txt/content/gettr/README.md

 `@toddstarnes 7/18/2021 12:31 AM (UTC)`

 Former President Trump tore into Fox News Channel and the network's handling of election results. <br/><br/>https://www.toddstarnes.com/politics/trump-gives-fox-news-early-arizona-call/

 ---

-**:arrows_clockwise: miles 已轉發**

-`@timmurtaugh 7/15/2021 7:09 PM (UTC)`

-You can say you got in on the ground floor.⤵️<br/><br/>GETTR explodes, passing 1.5 million users in just 11 days<br/><br/>And new, independent polling shows the probable growth is enormous. <br/><br/>https://www.washingtonexaminer.com/washington-secrets/gettr-explodes-passing-1-5-million-users-in-just-11-days

----